Admissions Process for Visual Arts & Design

 Create a Portfolio (a collection of 10-20 strong art pieces)

-- 2-dimensional and 3-dimensional works on paper, canvas, ceramics, etc.
+- 2-dimensional and 3-dimensional works on paper, fabric, canvas, ceramics, digital, etc.

-- A variety of different art materials, such as pencil, colored pencil, ink, paint, charcoal, pastel, etc.
+- A variety of different materials, such as fabric, pencil, colored pencil, ink, paint, charcoal, pastel, etc.

 Please Note: Take your time with each of your art pieces.
-Cartoons and Anime must be ONLY original work, and not copies of existing comic images, by other artists.
-Professional portfolio cases are not necessary, but students must present their collected work in at least a folder or neat container.
+Please submit ONLY original work, and not copies of existing images by other artists (comics, designs, photographs, drawing, etc).

 Visual Arts & DesignPortfolios will be judged on the following:

 How well is the artwork presented in terms of quality, organization and thoughtfulness?

 How well does the work show your ability to use materials?

 How well does the work represent your ideas and not copy someone else’s work?

 How well does the work include multiple styles, materials and/or themes?